champierre/tmpose2scratch/README.md

 TMPose2Scratch connects Google Teachable Machine 2 with Scratch 3.
 You can use **pose recognition** on Scratch project.

+## License

+TMPose2Scratch is under [AGPL-3.0 license](./LICENSE), open source and freely available to anyone.
+You can use it at your classes, workshops.
+Commercial usage is also accepted.
+If you or your students created something cool using TMPose2Scratch, please share it on SNS using hashtag #tmpose2scratch or let me know to any of these contacts.

 ## How to use

 ### Pose recognition